/*

 <<set $badchoices to $badchoices + 1>>

 You go around.
 Power to max continuous.
-Flaps stay at 100% because you don't pull them to 50% — on the SR22 this leaves you in a high-drag configuration until you remember to clean up.
-Airspeed is slow to build.
-At 500 AGL you remember flaps and pull them to 50%.
-You clean up.
+Flaps stay at 100% because your hand never makes it to the lever; the SR22 climbs grudgingly, dragging its own laundry.
+At 500 AGL you remember, clean up in stages, and the climb rate doubles.
 Approach asks, "Twenty-two lima whiskey, state intentions."
-You key the PTT twice and settle yourself.
+You key the PTT twice before any words are ready.

 <<set $criticalErrors to 0>>